stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ## Achieving Radical Transparency at Work

-The question is, how to make that powerful collaboration experience org-wide and a natural part of company culture.
+The question is, how to make that powerful collaboration experience org-wide, so that radical transparency becomes a natural part of company culture.

 Social and work collaboration tools (#slack, yammer, teams, trello, asana, etc) have been a huge step forward since 2009.
 But these apps lack structure, an org-wide UX and a strategic context, and this creates two problems: